IQSS/dataverse/doc/sphinx-guides/source/installation/config.rst

 ``{0} Reset Password{1} – Our password requirements have changed.
 Please pick a strong password that matches the criteria below.``

 Where the {0} and {1} denote surrounding HTML **bold** tags.
-It's recommended to put a single space before your custom message for better appearance (as in the default message above).
+It's recommended to put a single space before your custom message for better appearance (as in the default message).
 Including the {0} and {1} to bolden part of your message is optional.

 Customize the message using the following curl command's syntax: